Irish companies preparing for Brexit

 - Revenue will carry out a risk analysis on the imported goods.
 They will check if the goods need a physical exam, a document check or if they can be released.

-Exporting goods to the UK after a no deal Brexit
+Exporting goods to the UK after Brexit

-How do I move goods through the UK after a no deal Brexit?
+How do I move goods through the UK after a no-deal Brexit?

 If your goods will be transitioning through the UK, you will need the following: